Raumanmeri school shooting: Shooting

 The school decided to let the students go home, which made the search for the perpetrator slightly more difficult.
 The perpetrator of the shooting had prepared for an escape, as he had a sleeping bag with him and he had left two bicycles along the escape route.
 A local radio station, Ramona, broadcast a description of the shooter over the airwaves and said if a person matching the description were to come and ask someone for something, for example water, it was to be given to him and then reported to the police.
 At about 9:30, a woman living on Klamilantie heard a knock on her door, and it was a person matching the perpetrator's description asking for water, which the woman gave to him.
 The woman heard the broadcast by Ramona later that day, after which she immediately reported it to the police.

 During the escape, the shooter purposefully walked along a small river to hide his scent from the police dogs.
 Eventually the police found his backpack and the two guns belonging to his father in a forest.
 A short time after, a police helicopter spotted the shooter himself, who was trying to hide.
 The shooter was captured at 17:00 at Eurajoki, near the town of Hankkila.
-During the ride to a police station, the driver asked the shooter how he felt, to which he simply responded with, "Did the third one also die?"
+During the ride to a police station, the driver asked the shooter how he felt, to which the boy responded with a question, "Did the third one also die?"

 Aftermath

-After the shooting, it became apparent that the shooter felt himself to be a victim of bullying and targeted students that he had disagreements with.
-He had also said he wanted to "eliminate" three people who weren't nice to him.
+After the shooting, it became apparent that the perpetrator felt himself to be a victim of bullying and targeted students with whom he had disagreements.
+He had also said he wanted to "eliminate" three people who were not nice to him.
 The perpetrator had trained in target shooting with his father.
 The school however denied that the shooter had ever been bullied.
 In some speeches made to the public about the shooting, violent television shows were blamed.
-The police report came to a conclusion that the shooting wasn't the result of bullying, but that the shooter had a mental breakdown for other reasons.
+The police report came to a conclusion that the shooting was not the result of bullying, but that the shooter had a mental breakdown for other reasons.
 In a psychiatric evaluation the shooter was found to have committed the shooting in an unstable space of mind.

-At first bullying wasn't talked about in the media related to the shooting, due to fears that it would make the shooter appear as a hero and make others follow him.
+At first bullying was not talked about in the media related to the shooting, due to fears that it would make the shooter appear as a hero and make others follow him.
 At the end of the year bullying started being spoken about more in relation to the shooting.

 Due to the perpetrator being under the age of 15, he never faced any criminal charges for the attack.
-It was the first school shooting in the history of Finland.
+It was the first school shooting with multiple fatalities in the history of Finland.